OPS-E2E-PPE/VBA-Docs/api/Access.ChartSeries.BorderColor.md

 Returns or sets the border color of a series visualization.
 Read/write **String**.

-You can use a **[system color constant](../language/reference/user-interface-help/system-color-constants.md)** or the RGB function as shown in the example.
+Use a **[system color constant](../language/reference/user-interface-help/system-color-constants.md)** or the RGB function as shown in the example.

 ## Syntax